arohit-talari/sql-portfolio/README.md

 Welcome to my SQL portfolio!
 This repository showcases my technical capabilities in **data cleaning and transformation**, and **exploratory data analysis (EDA)**, applied to real-world business problems where the findings inform decisions.

-Before any project begins, my approach remains the same: the question comes first.
+Before any analysis begins, my approach remains the same: the question comes first.
 What is the data being asked to answer, and for whom?
 The technical work follows from that — cleaning, transformation, and analysis — each decision documented with the reasoning behind it.

-Each project contains the original dataset, a cleaning script, and an EDA script, fully annotated at every step.
+Each analysis contains the original dataset, a cleaning script, and an EDA script, fully annotated at every step.

 <h2 align="left">Projects</h2>